 Mass changes can trigger lots of system emails and notifications, so disable email deliverability while you deploy to ensure your users aren’t bombarded with an avalanche of mail.
 Make sure to note down what you’ve deactivated so you can reactivate it once your changeset has been deployed.

 If you are making big changes, your users may be confused afterward.
-Organize documentation and training sessions prepare for all users.
-Ensure users should know how to contact you or raise an internal Support ticket with any issues or questions.
+Organize documentation and training sessions, prepare for all users.
+Ensure users know how to contact you or raise an internal Support ticket with any issues or questions.

-If you are making really big changes, consider setting up a physical help desk in the office users can approach for help – we’ve done this before for a client and it really helped us to simplify the process.
+If you are making really big changes, consider setting up a physical help desk in the office that users can approach for help – we’ve done this before for a client, and it really helped us to simplify the process.

 Activate Workflows when deployed, rules, and automation are not automatically activated.
 Activate your new validation rules/ Process Builders/ workflows– anything that might not be active on deployment.

 Test your changes – is everything working?
 Are you able to complete all processes as desired?
-Are our workflows and validation rule functioning correctly?
-Use the ‘login as user’ feature to log in as different users and check their profile access and preferences – are you seeing what you had expected to? if possible, ask your users to help you test too.
+Are our workflows and validation rules functioning correctly?
+Use the ‘login as user’ feature to log in as different users and check their profile access and preferences – are you seeing what you had expected to?
+If possible, ask your users to help you test too.

 If everything is working successfully, congratulations!
 We have completed a successful deployment.
 The final step now is to allow our users to log in again if you disabled it, and to let them know the changes have taken place.